BUILD REGISTER · SAN DIEGO, CA

 Ideas that got a real PRD, real research, or real validation — and a deliberate no. Each one has a reason on record.

-ConceptForge SHELVEDConcept art → 3D print pipeline.
-Full PRD survived adversarial review; unit economics didn't survive scrutiny.
+ConceptForge SHELVEDConcept art → 3D-print pipeline.
+The PRD survived adversarial review; the unit economics didn't.

 Tariff rate monitor PIVOTEDv0.1 PRD archived — alerts alone weren't defensible.
 Became TariffRefunded.

 Pet supplement brand SCRAPPEDDied in validation research before a single line of code.
-Cheapest kill on the board.
+The cheapest no on the board.

 Smart-home security audit BACK POCKETConsumer spinoff of RiskScanAI.
 Real market, wrong time.